-Exercise Download a test driver for the triangle wrapper, mesher\test.m.
+Exercise 1 Download a test driver for the triangle wrapper, mesher\test.m.
 You will have to fill in the blanks after reading through generate\mesh.m, and make sure the triangle binary (program) is installed on your machine in the directory you are executing your MATLAB commands in.

-Note: For this exercise and those below, please first inspect graphs on the screen while playing with the code, and then only print out a few geometries.
+Note: For this exercise and those below, please first inspect graphs on the screen while playing with the code, and then only print out a few geometries if handing in a hard copy homework problem.

-- (a) Create a triangular grid using three node triangles for the domain $0 \le x \le 1, 0 \le z \le 1$ using minimum area constraint 0.1 and minimum angle 20°.
-Create a print out plot of this mesh highlighting nodes that are on the outer boundary. - (b) Change the area constraint to 0.01, remesh, and replot. - (c) Use second order triangles and an area constraint of 0.005 and minimum angle of $30^{\circ}$ . - (d) Using the same quality constraints, create and print out a mesh plot of an elliptical inclusion of radius 0.2, ellipticity 0.8, and 50 nodes on its perimeter.
+- 1. Create a triangular grid using three node triangles for the domain $0 \le x \le 1, 0 \le z \le 1$ using minimum area constraint 0.1 and minimum angle 20°.
+Create a print out plot of this mesh highlighting nodes that are on the outer boundary. - 2.
+Change the area constraint to 0.01, remesh, and replot. - 3.
+Use second order triangles and an area constraint of 0.005 and minimum angle of $30^{\circ}$ . - 4.
+Using the same quality constraints, create and print out a mesh plot of an elliptical inclusion of radius 0.2, ellipticity 0.8, and 50 nodes on its perimeter.
 Color the elements of the inclusion differently from those of the exterior.
-Denote nodes on the boundary of the inclusion. - (e) Create and plot a mesh with a circular hole and a circular inclusion of radius 0.1.
+Denote nodes on the boundary of the inclusion. - 5.
+Create and plot a mesh with a circular hole and a circular inclusion of radius 0.1.